KuligKamil/code-conf-essions/mongodb/pages/criteria.md

 <v-clicks>

-* Robust ODM,
+* Robust ODM
-* Seamless integration with Pydantic and FastAPI,
+* Seamless integration with Pydantic and FastAPI
-* Support for asynchronous operations (async with FastAPI),
+* Support for asynchronous operations (async with FastAPI)
-* Popularity / Hype,
+* Popularity / Hype

 </v-clicks>